droglenc/NCMTH107/resources/definitions.md

     <dl class="dl-horizontal">

 <dt>Accuracy</dt><dd>The tendency of a statistic to come close to the parameter it was intended to estimate.</dd>
+<dt>Alternative Hypothesis</dt><dd>A statistical hypothesis that states that there is a difference between a parameter and a specific value or between two parameters.</dd>
 <dt>Argument</dt><dd>In R, A "directive" provided within the parentheses of a function.</dd>
 <dt>Bimodal</dt><dd>The shape of a distribution with two peaks or "humps."</dd>
 <dt>Bivariate</dt><dd>Examining two variables.</dd>